 View All Beverages NotesThis is the avant-garde laboratory of the perfumer, featuring everything from the smell of hot rain on asphalt to the invisible radiance of Iso E Super.
 These notes are often less about a specific 'smell' and more about a texture, a feeling, or an atmospheric vibration that gives modern fragrances their edge.

-A synthetic smelling of pineapple and galbanum.
-Green fruit.
+A synthetic smelling of sage and fruit.
+It is herbal and wine-like.

 View All Molecules, Minerals & Curiosities NotesAn unapologetically hedonistic category dedicated to the pleasures of the patisserie, featuring dripping caramel, fluffy cotton candy, and rich chocolate.
 While purists may scoff, there is a profound, primal comfort in these sugary notes that bypasses the brain and goes straight to the stomach—and the heart.